amarchin/RepData_PeerAssessment1/PA1_template.md

 Data
 ----
-The data for this assignment are stored in the repdata-data-activity.zip file.
+The data for this assignment are stored in the activity.zip file.
 They can be loaded in this way:

 ```r
     activity <- read.csv(unz("activity.zip", "activity.csv"))